rackerlabs/support-how-to/content/cloud-databases/cloud-databases-faq.md

 recommend that our customers use the latest version of MySQL, Percona, or MariaDB because they offer significant performance improvements and newer features.
-For more information that will help you choose the right database version for your application, see [Choosing the right data store](/how-to/choosing-the-right-database-with-rackspace-cloud-databases).
+For more information that will help you choose the right database version for your application, see [Choosing the right database with Rackspace Cloud Databases](/how-to/choosing-the-right-database-with-rackspace-cloud-databases).

 #### What bandwidth limitations are enforced on the ServiceNet network?